 LOVE-ONENESS

-One reason the Path of The Way is often named the Path of Love owes mainly to two scriptures.
-In Matthew, they are found in 22.37-39; in Mark, 12.30-33; in Luke, we find them in 10.27.
+One reason the Path of The Way is often named the Path of Love owes mainly to scriptures in Matthew, found in 22.37-39; repeated in Mark, 12.30-33, and Luke 10.27.
 The furtherance of the love theme is continued in John from 13.34 through 16.27.

 Seeding unto the stars.
 If all is love, then love is one.